andreyrcdias/pdf2mp3/README.md

 # pdf2mp3

-Converts PDF to MP3 using Google Text-to-Speech.
+CLI to converts PDF to MP3 using Google Text-to-Speech.